Arthur Owens: Involvement with other spies

 In August 1940, McCarthy (who was working for MI5) went to Portugal and met Ritter, handing over certain "modified" documents, such as ration cards and receiving in return a new radio and £950.
 The meeting, set up by Owens, boosted Owens' position in German eyes.
 One of the most important pieces of fake information then sent by radio to Germany was the supplying of false names and ration book numbers; these were used on fake documents for Abwehr agents who were sent into Britain.

 Owens helped deliver German spies to MI5, who were then given the choice of becoming double agents or facing a hangman or the firing squad.
 Most chose to work for Britain, becoming double agents themselves and delivering vital information to the Allies, including details about troop movements and the keys to cracking German codes.

 The German agents were part of their Operation LENA, the infiltration of agents into Britain to discover British coastal defences prior to Operation Sea Lion, the invasion of Britain.
 One parachuted German agent, a Swedish national Gösta Caroli, was captured, agreed to be a double agent and sent a message saying he was hurt on landing.
 The Germans asked Owens to meet the agent and help him.
-As a result Owens' status increased further in German eyes.
+As a result, Owens' status increased further in German eyes.

 During the bombing of London, Owens was moved by MI5 to Addlestone in Surrey where he lived in style on his £250 per month German salary with his girlfriend Lily Bade and their newly born baby.

 In February 1941, Owens was permitted to fly to Portugal to meet Ritter, accompanied by Walter Dicketts, an ex RNAS officer who had worked in Air Intelligence during the previous war and had since served several prison sentences for fraud.
-Unable to trust Owens, MI5 had instructed Dicketts to verify Owens’ bona fides and get himself infiltrated into Owens’ network, where he could be run as a separate, and if necessary, alternate source of information.
+Unable to trust Owens, MI5 had instructed Dicketts to verify Owens' bona fides and get himself infiltrated into Owens’ network, where he could be run as a separate, and if necessary, alternative source of information.
 Dicketts was instructed by Tar Robertson, head of the double agent section in MI5, to take his WW1 Staff Appointment with the Air Ministry to prove his value to the Germans, and to try and get himself taken into Germany for training.
 Ritter invited Dicketts to come to Hamburg for interrogation by experts from the Abwehr, which Dicketts accepted and was escorted through Spain and France into Germany.
 Ritter refused to allow Owens to accompany Dicketts and he was forced to remain behind in Lisbon.
-Using material provided to him by MI5, Dicketts managed to convince the Germans he was a traitor willing to sell out his country for cash and to help end the war and was accepted as a German agent.
+Using material provided to him by MI5, Dicketts managed to convince the Germans he was a traitor willing to betray his country for cash and to help end the war and was accepted as a German agent.
 Ritter instructed Dicketts to purchase a boat when he returned to England, so he could ferry German spies and sabotage equipment from the Nazi occupied Channel Islands into England.